 You can model Rewards at an option or an event with Multiple-criteria Utilities.
 Rational Will Objectives can encapsulate rich information, like the attribute type of the objective.
 For example, some attributes can be Boolean Type (yes/no or true/false), some of them can be a Subjective type, Number type, or Categorical.
-Monetary type objective can be used to calculate Net Present Value using an interest rate.
+Monetary type objectives can be used to calculate Net Present Value using an interest rate.

 It is not worth trying to make everything perfect.
 Rather focus on and optimize the factors that matter most.
 Thru an exhaustive Sensitivity Analysis, see, how significantly your decision can change by changing a factor in your context.
 (What-If Analysis )